designer2k2/EMUcanT4/README.md

 When installed you will also see a few examples in `File` → `Examples` → `EMUcanT4` menu.

-This Library uses the CAN Library: (installed with the Teensyduino add-on) https://github.com/tonton81/FlexCAN_T4
+This Library uses the CAN Library: https://github.com/tonton81/FlexCAN_T4
+Since Version 1.0.4 from the EMUcanT4 please install the FlexCAN_T4 from Github.
+The Version installed with the Teensyduino add-on is outdated.

 ## Setup